muthumayan/vts-dci/README.md

 After the overcloud is installed, the CI system also initiates a series of tempest tests on the overcloud.
 The test results are then uploaded to a Redhat CI server where the results and logs of the test are archived.
 All debug logs pertaining to various stages of undercloud and overcloud setup are also archived in the CI system and accessible via the CI portal.

-Hardware components of the DCI setup:
+##Hardware components of the DCI setup

 - DCI jumpbox : The 'jumpbox' is nothing more that a VM on which a DCI agent would be installed.
 The VM needs to be able to have an IP address in the lab network and should be able to reach both the OSP director node (within lab) and external world (via. lab proxies).